ratilicus/x4/README.md

 # X4 Foundations modding

+###### Development setup

 Written and tested in the following environment OS:Written on Ubuntu 16.04
 PWD: ~/x4
 GAME DIR ~/.steam/.local/share/Steam/steamapps/common/X4 Foundations PYTHON3 VERSION: 3.5.2

+###### How to mod

+Ships, weapons, etc are based on multiple different types of files.
+- components define the parts of the object (ex ship has hardpoints for shields, weapons, engines, spacesuit docking, cockpit, etc)
+- macros define the different configurations/variations of the components
+- wares file defines where the ware is available, what price, what is needed to produce it, etc
+- t files define the names and labels for the different texts

+Example
+- component: assets/unit/size_s/ship_par_s_scout_01.xml defines Paranid Pegasus ship
+    - connection: con_weapon_01 defines the main weapon, it's position, and the weapon compatibility tags for it
+    - connection: con_shield_01 defines the main shield, it's position, and the compatibility tags

+- macro: assets/unit/size_s/macros/ship_par_s_scout_01_a_macro.xml defines the Pegasus Vanguard variation
+    - identification: references the t file, the ship name, etc
+    - component ref: links to the ship component
+    - physics: affects the ship speed and flight characteristics
+- macro: ship_par_s_scout_01_b_macro.xml defines the Pegause Sentinel variation

+- wares: libraries/wares.xml ware id="ship_par_s_scout_01_a" defines the Pegasus Vanguard ware
+    - price: prices min/avg/max price
+    - production: production time and costs/materials needed
+    - component ref: links to the ship macro
+    - restriction: sets what license you need to buy the ware
+    - owner entries: define where (at which factions) the ware can be built/bought

+The compile_mod.py script looks at the mods/{mod name}/weapons.csv and mods/{mod name}/ships.csv files.
+And based on the base_ship_macro/base_weapon_macro, it finds the macro file, copies it to the mods/{mod name}/mod/ dir, updating the macro and component values with the ones in the csv file.

+###### Modding Steps

 Step 1: Create config.py
 run ./setup.sh